Learn about new developments that affect Kiwis moving to Australia - join our newsletter.

 We’ve read good things about these pet transporters:

 Pet transporters offer a range of service levels, so this will also affect how much you pay.
 For example, a premium service might include taking care of every part of your move, including picking your pet up from your home in New Zealand and organising delivery to your new address in Australia (or to a kennel or cattery).
-On the other hand, a no-frills service might require you to deliver and collect from the airports yourself and take care of the vet check and paperwork.

 8 Steps To Taking Your Pet With You To Australia